dlebansais/Easly-Language/Doc/Nodes/Argument/AssignmentArgument.md

 # Assignment Argument

 Arguments of a call to a feature can be either positional or by assignment.
-In the positional notation, the ordering of arguments is the same as the ordering of parameters, i.e. the nth argument is assigned to the nth parameter in the feature, and then the feature code is executed.
+In the positional notation, the ordering of arguments is the same as the ordering of parameters, i.e. the n<sup>th</sup> argument is assigned to the n<sup>th</sup> parameter in the feature, and then the feature code is executed.

 In the call by assignment, each argument is assigned to a parameter in the call itself.